Exchange Program

 Please refer to the Monash Abroad website for the detailed application process.

-Please contact the department via Monash Malaysia Connect - Ask Mira.
+If you have any questions or need further clarifications, please contact the Psychology EMO via Monash Malaysia Connect - Ask Mira.

 INBOUND STUDENTS